 A list of links to sheep breed and flock book societies websites that I have come across so far.
-The list will be regularly reviewed and any inactive links will be hidden until the website works again.
+This will be regularly reviewed and any inactive links will be hidden until the relevant website works again.

 - Badger Face Welsh Mountain Sheep Society